 Figure 7 presents the schedule for implementing this Work Plan for closure of the collection and treatment system at the Site.
-The schedule provides for 20 work days (4 weeks) for NYSDEC review and approval.
-Contractor procurement, for which the schedule also allows 20 work days, would be initiated during the NYSDEC review.
+The schedule provides for 30 work days (6 weeks) for NYSDEC review and approval of this Work Plan.
+Contractor procurement, for which the schedule also allows 30 work days, would be initiated following NYSDEC review and approval.